 Enterprise Social Network is the new black

-- First one is my friend’s daughter I mentioned in the introduction – young people use social networks to communicate with friends.
+- The first one refers to my friend’s daughter I mentioned in the introduction – young people use social networks to communicate with friends.
 Other tools like email are completely unnatural for them.
-You are probably dealing with millennials, and social networks are their natural environment.
+You are probably dealing with millennials, and social networks are their natural environment

-- Facebook is a great success – they hit over billion users and not only youngsters use it.
-It enables knowledge sharing and collaboration experience on a scale unimaginable ever before.
+- Facebook is a great success – they hit over a billion users and not only youngsters use it.
+It enables knowledge sharing and collaboration experience on a scale unimaginable ever before

 - Software vendors try to duplicate Facebook success in enterprises.
 They see business opportunities in selling you another product.

 Well, there is only one answer to that – yes, you do!
 Better communication, knowledge sharing, promoting company values, etc. If you don’t give users an ESN of your choice, they will find one for themselves.
 They can choose between Facebook at Work, Yammer or Slack that is free to use.
 So you will either give users ESN that meets your security and architecture requirements or they will be ahead of you in this game.